 Above-average student at an OK college

 The large public university would likely cost less.
-According to the College Board, tuition, fees, and room and board for full-time in-state students averaged $21,950 at public four-year colleges and universities in 2019-20 and $49,870 at private nonprofit four-year colleges.4 Various college aid options, which would depend on individual circumstances, could change that cost spread.
+According to the College Board, tuition, fees, and room and board for full-time students averaged $27,330 for in-state residents at public four-year colleges and universities, $44,150 for nonresidents at a public four-year college, and $55,800 at private nonprofit four-year colleges for the 2021-2022 academic year.
+Various college aid options, which would depend on individual circumstances, could change that cost spread.
 (Related: A primer on college financial aid)

 At such a university, Emily would be an above-average student, but she wouldn’t graduate from college with a prestigious school’s name on her diploma.
 However, she might be more likely to receive a merit scholarship, and, once enrolled, she might get more attention from her professors or have more opportunities to work on independent projects with them if she stands out academically.
 Completing a senior project or thesis offers another way to stand out.